jmcelest/Minecraft_Final_Project/README.md

                 You cana access the application by opening any browser and typing "http://localhost:3000" At the moment there are not tests to run in order to see if the application is working other than opening the server status page.

-To start our application, use "npm start".
+To run our application on a server, use "npm start".

 3. API Documentation
 Overview